Colmar, France is 100% a fairytale village and the Colmar Christmas market is just as charming!

 Market 6: Gourmet Market

-The final Colmar Christmas market is Market 6: the gourmet market.
+Finally, we have Market 6: the gourmet market.
 This market is one big tent, with individual food stalls around the perimeter and lots of tables for eating in the middle.

 Types of foods available at the Gourmand Market include: butternut chestnut soup, spaetzle, foie gras, fried potato cakes, savory crepes, pork stew, smoked pork plate, pretzels, escargots, oysters, burgers, and truffle risotto.
 As you can see, there is a huge variety of different types of foods – definitely something for everyone!